The Mutual Visibility Problem for Fat Robots with Lights: The Mutual Visibility Algorithm

 In every round, all corner robots move a distance of 1 along the angle bisector determined by its neighbors in the direction that does not intersect the interior of the convex hull.
 In other words, in each round, the corner robots move to expand the size of the convex hull.
 We note that since all corner robots move this way, they all stay corner robots throughout this process.

-Side robots that see at least one corner robot move to become new corner robots of $\cH$ (using the safe zone described earlier and taking the above movement of corner robots into account) and change their light to red.
+Side robots that see at least one corner robot (i.e., a robot with a red light) move to become new corner robots of $\cH$ (using the safe zone described earlier and taking the above movement of corner robots into account) and change their light to red.
 Side robots that do not see a corner robot on their convex hull edge do not move and will become interior robots in the next round (due to the change to the convex hull), while keeping their light off.

 More precisely, a side robot $r$ on edge $e=\overline{v_1v_2}$ of $\cH_k$ moves as follows: If at least one of its neighbors on $\overline{v_1v_2}$ is a corner robot, $r$ moves to a point in the safe zone $S(e)$.
-There are at most two such robots $r_1$ and $r_2$ on each edge $\overline{v_1v_2}$ (see Fig.~{\ref{fig:1} and \ref{fig:2}}).
+There are at most two such robots $r_1$ and $r_2$ on each edge $\overline{v_1v_2}$ (see Figure~{\ref{fig:1} and \ref{fig:2}}).
 Sharma {\it et al.}~\cite{sharma2018complete} showed that these can move simultaneously to the safe zone outside the hull.
-Both $r_1$ and $r_2$ become new corners of $\cH$ and change their lights to red (see Fig.~{\ref{fig:2}}).
+Both $r_1$ and $r_2$ become new corners of $\cH$ and change their lights to red (see Figure~{\ref{fig:2}}).

-If both of its neighbors on $\overline{v_1v_2}$ are not corners (see Fig. {\ref{fig:6}}), robot $r$ does not move and stay in its place, and it will become an interior robot in the next round.
+If both of its neighbors on $\overline{v_1v_2}$ are not corners (see Figure {\ref{fig:6}}), robot $r$ does not move and stay in its place, and it will become an interior robot in the next round.

+We only execute this phase once, at the start of our algorithm and only move each robot once.